August 10, 2017

 The Mina Town Board met on the above date for the regular meeting.
 Supervisor Brumagin called the meeting to order at 7:00 pm by leading with the Pledge of Allegiance to the flag.
 The following members and guests were in attendance:

-Minutes: Motion was made by Councilman Luce and seconded by Councilman Watrous to accept the minutes of the April 6, 2017 special meeting and the April 20, 2017 meeting as presented.
+Minutes: Motion was made by Councilman Luce and seconded by Councilman Wilcox to accept the minutes of the July 13, 2017 meeting as presented.
 Motion carried unanimously.

 Comments/Concerns from those present:

 - County Legislator Dave Himelein reported the County rescinded it’s tax on land line telephones.
 The Legislators will be discussing the new legislation on partial payment on taxes by towns on Monday August 14, 2017.
 There is also proposed legislation by the county regarding the senior exemption income level being raised; this will impact county and school taxes but not town taxes.